 - Plan what is watched, what games are played, what websites are ok.

 - NO TV during meals

 - No computers or TV recommended in child's bedrooms

 Although a six-year-old can be very critical of her friends, she can also want to be like them.
-And she may act like them, too, so you may notice a new "uncouthness" at the table and a tendency to try to get away with more boisterous behavior.
-Although six-year-olds get along better with just one other person, your child may try to start a club this year-with much of the meeting time spent on deciding who can and can't be a member.
+She may act like them, too, so you may notice a new "uncouthness" at the table and a tendency to try to get away with more boisterous behavior.
+Although six-year-olds get along better with just one other person, your child may try to start a club this year, with much of the meeting time spent on deciding who can and can't be a member.

 Because your six-year-old is an adventurer, accidents can happen easily.
 Six-year-olds seem to be accident prone.
-And because he's clumsier than he was even six months ago, and can get carried away, you may see lots of scrapes, bruises and slivers.
+Because he's clumsier than he was even six months ago, and can get carried away, you may see lots of scrapes, bruises and slivers.

-At six, your child should have a good set of safety guidelines-rules for riding a bicycle, crossing the street, playing on the playground, and swimming.
-But accidents will happen, and to deal with the unexpected, you should know some first aid.
+At six, your child should have a good set of safety guidelines; rules for riding a bicycle, crossing the street, playing on the playground, and swimming.
+Accidents will happen, and to deal with the unexpected you should know some first aid.
 Get a good first aid book for children, and keep a copy on hand for your family.